Ketchup

 Ketchup or catsup (Note: /ˈkɛtʃəp, -Vp, ˈkætsəp, -Vp, ˈkætʃəp/ (Note: See OED (ketchup, catsup), Collins, and Webster.)) is a table condiment with a sweet and sour flavor.

-"Ketchup" now typically refers to tomato ketchup, although early recipes for different varieties contained mushrooms, oysters, mussels, egg whites, grapes, or walnuts, among other ingredients.
+Ketchup now typically refers to tomato ketchup, although early recipes for different varieties contained mushrooms, oysters, mussels, egg whites, grapes, or walnuts, among other ingredients.

 Tomato ketchup is made from tomatoes, sugar, and vinegar, with seasonings and spices.
 The spices and flavors vary but commonly include onions, allspice, coriander, cloves, cumin, garlic, mustard and sometimes include celery, cinnamon, or ginger.
-Tomato ketchup is often used as a condiment for dishes that are usually served hot, and are fried or greasy: e.g., french fries and other potato dishes, hamburgers, hot dogs, chicken tenders, hot sandwiches, meat pies, cooked eggs, and grilled or fried meat.
+Tomato ketchup is sometimes used as a condiment for dishes that are usually served hot, and are fried or greasy.

-Ketchup is sometimes used as the basis for, or as one ingredient in, other sauces and dressings, and the flavor may be replicated as an additive flavoring for snacks, such as potato chips.
+Tomato ketchup is sometimes used in other sauces and dressings, such as Thousand Island dressing and Marie Rose sauce, or as a general cooking ingredient.
+Its flavor may be replicated as an additive flavoring for snacks, such as potato chips.

 Nomenclature

 Terminology

 The term used for the sauce varies.
-Ketchup is the dominant term in American English and Canadian English, although catsup is commonly used in some southern US states and Mexico.
+Ketchup is the dominant term in North America and the UK, though catsup is commonly used in some southern US states and Mexico.
+The term "tomato sauce" is also used in the UK for something similar.

-In Canada and the US, tomato sauce is not a synonym for ketchup but is a sauce made from tomatoes and commonly used in making sauce for pasta.